richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 ---

-## Logical Functions
+### Logical Functions

-The library supports the use of the following logical functions.
+The following logical functions allow decisions to be made based on input parameters.

 | Operator  | Example  | Description |
 |---|---|---|